Compile Driven Learning

 Imagine this.
 You've made awesome progress on your pet project.
 You need to add one more component to pull everything together.
 You bring in an outside library to help with this component and you...get stuck.
 You wonder how you're supposed to get started.
 You take a gander at the documentation for the library.
 It's not particularly helpful.

 While documentation for Haskell libraries isn't always great, there is a saving grace.
-As we’ve explored before, Haskell is strictly typed.
+Haskell is strictly typed.
 Generally, when it compiles, it works the way we expect it to.
 At least this is more common in Haskell than other languages.
 This can be a double-edged sword when it comes to learning new libraries.

-In this article, I'll share my approach to solving this learning problem.
-I refer to it as "Compile Driven Learning".
 To learn a new library or system, you should start out by writing as little code as you can to make the code continue to compile.
-It is intricately related to the ideas of test driven development.
-We'll go over this idea in more detail in next week's article, but here's the 10000 ft. overview.
+The ideas involved with compile driven learning are very similar to test driven development.
+So first, let's take a quick overview of this more well-known idea.

 Test driven development is a paradigm of software development where you write your tests before writing your source code.
 You consider the effects you want the code to have, and what the exposed functions should be.
 Then you write tests establishing expectations about the exposed functions.
 You only write the source code for a feature once you’re satisfied with the scope of your tests.